 Unless otherwise ordered, no later than fourteen (14) days before the Scheduling Conference, counsel shall file a Joint Rule 26(f) Report.
-A Joint Rule 26(f) Report which is not timely filed or does not conform with this Order, Federal Rule of Civil Procedure 26(f), and applicable Local Rules may result in the assessment of sanctions.
+A Joint Rule 26(f) Report which is not timely filed or does not conform with this Order, Federal Rule of Civil Procedure 26(f), and applicable Local Rules will interfere with preparation by the Court and its staff and may result in the assessment of sanctions.
 The Joint Rule 26(f) Report shall address the matters set forth in Federal Rule of Civil Procedure 26(f), as well as those enumerated in the Court's Order Setting Scheduling Conference.

-VIII.
+VI.
 Discovery

-All discovery matters are referred to the assigned Magistrate Judge.
-Proposed protective orders must also be submitted to the Magistrate Judge.
-The Magistrate Judge's initials follow the District Judge's initials next to the case number.
-All discovery documents must include the words

-"DISCOVERY MATTER" in the caption to ensure proper routing.
-Please do not deliver courtesy copies of discovery documents to Judge Vera's chambers.
+All discovery matters have been referred to a magistrate judge, who will hear all discovery disputes.
+The magistrate judge's initials follow the district judge's initials next to the case number.
+All discovery documents must include the words "DISCOVERY MATTER" in the caption to ensure proper routing.
+Please do not deliver courtesy copies of discovery documents to Judge Frimpong's chambers.

-In accordance with 28 U.S.C. § 636(b)(1)(A), the Magistrate Judge's decision shall be final, and this Court will not reverse any order of the magistrate judge unless it has been shown that the Magistrate Judge's order is clearly erroneous and contrary to law.
+In accordance with 28 U.S.C. § 636(b)(1)(A), the magistrate judge's decision shall be final, and this Court will not reverse any order of the magistrate judge unless it has been shown that the magistrate judge's order is clearly erroneous and contrary to law.
 Any party may file and serve a motion for review and reconsideration before this Court.
 See Local Rule 72-2.
-The moving party must file and serve the motion within fourteen (14) days of service of a written ruling or an oral ruling that the Magistrate Judge states will not be followed by a written ruling.
+The moving party must file and serve the motion within fourteen (14) days of service of a written ruling or an oral ruling that the magistrate judge states will not be followed by a written ruling.
 The motion must specify which portions of the ruling are clearly erroneous and contrary to law, and the claim must be supported by points and authorities.
-Counsel shall provide the Magistrate Judge with chambers copies of the moving papers and responses consistent with the corresponding judge's procedures.
+Counsel shall provide the magistrate judge chambers copies of the moving papers and responses.